apurvis/controlled_sub_data/README.md

 You can search for statutes by substance, and you can specify an optional "As of date".
 All statutes applying to the substance and starting before the "as of date" will be displayed.

+Alternate names will appear in the list of substances (but link to search results for the canonical substance name)

 ## Technical Info

 This application requires: